Earth

 our home planet

-Our home planet, the Earth, is the largest of the terrestrial planets with a diameter of 12,742 kilometers and a mass of 5.977 × 1024 kilograms.
+Our home planet, the Earth, is the largest of the terrestrial planets with a diameter of 12,742 kilometers and a mass of 5.9736 × 1024 kilograms.
 It has moderately-thick atmosphere that is 78% nitrogen (N2) and 21% oxygen (O2).
-It has the right surface temperature and atmospheric pressure for life and liquid water to exist.
+Although the atmosphere makes up less than 0.0001% of the Earth's mass, it is a very important component.
+The Earth has the right surface temperature and atmospheric pressure for life and liquid water on the surface to exist.
 It is the only place that has either of these things.
 Some water is also in the form of water vapor and ice.
-It is also a very beautiful place.
+The total amount of water on the Earth (in all phases) is about 0.023% of the Earth's mass---the Earth is primarily rock and iron.
+The Earth is also a very beautiful place.

 Free Oxygen

 Compared to the other planets, the Earth has a bizarre atmosphere!
 The presence of free oxygen (O2) is very unusual because oxygen loves to chemically react with other atoms and molecules.
-The oxygen in our atmosphere would soon disappear if photosynthesizing organisms like plants did not regenerate the oxygen.
+The oxygen in our atmosphere would soon disappear (within about 5000 years) if photosynthesizing organisms like plants and cyanobacteria (blue-green algae) did not regenerate the oxygen.
 In the process of photosynthesis, plants take in water, carbon dioxide, and sunlight and convert them to carbohydrates and oxygen.
 The oxygen is given off as a waste product and the carbohydrates are stored as a source of energy to be used later by the plants.
-Since life keeps oxygen in the form of O2 and its fragile cousin, ozone (O3) around, absorption lines of these two molecules from a planet beyond our solar system would be one signature of life on that planet.
+Since life keeps oxygen in the form of O2 and its fragile cousin, ozone (O3) around, absorption lines of these two molecules in the spectrum of a planet beyond our solar system would be one signature of life on that planet.
+Ozone has a spectral signature in the infrared---the spectral band where a search for bio-markers would take place.

 Liquid Water

 the greenery of the Tahaa IslandsMost of the Earth's water is liquid and some is frozen.
-The rest that is water vapor works with carbon dioxide in the atmosphere to create a small greenhouse effect, raising temperature about 30° C. This natural greenhouse effect makes it warm enough on the surface for liquid water to exist.
+The rest that is water vapor works with carbon dioxide in the atmosphere to create a small greenhouse effect, raising the surface temperature about 34° C. This natural greenhouse effect makes it warm enough on the surface for liquid water to exist.
 Besides making life possible, the liquid water also helps to keep the amount of atmospheric carbon dioxide from getting too high.
-Carbon dioxide dissolves in liquid water to form ``carbonic acid'' (soda water).
+Carbon dioxide dissolves in liquid water to form "carbonic acid" (soda water).
 Some of the dissolved carbon dioxide will combine with minerals in the water and settle to the ocean floor to form limestone.
+A similar process happens with the weathering process.
+Carbon dioxide dissolved in rainwater (and in snowmelt) combines with minerals eroded away from the mountains to carry carbonates down to the oceans.
 The amount of atmospheric carbon dioxide is also kept in check by biological processes.

 The carbon cycle on Earth